Qatar Facts

 Qatari - Qatar People

 Qatar is country where many foreigners live: Arabs, Pakistani, Indian, Iranian, Nepalis, Filipinos and other expats (workers living in the country only for some years) have made Qatar their home.
 Only 12% of all people living in Qatar are Qatari!
-As the expats are mainly men, only about one quarter of the total Qatar population are women!
+As the expat workers are mainly men, only about one quarter of the total Qatar population are women!

 The country has been dominated by the Al Thani family for more than 150 years.
 In 1999, women were allowed to stand for and vote for the first time in municipal elections.